 - Two academic letters of recommendation.
 You may also submit a professional reference as the third letter of recommendation if you have one, but make sure to at least provide two academic letters of recommendation.

 - Complete transcripts from all undergraduate and graduate-level studies undertaken at all schools.
 These must be official and translated into English if the original language is not English (in this case, both the exact copy of the transcripts in the original language and the English translation must be submitted).
 You must scan your official transcripts (not an online printout) and upload the documents into the online application as part of the submission process.
-When admitted, you must submit an official paper version of your latest transcript(s) to both the Department of Statistical Science and the Cornell Graduate School.
+When admitted, you must submit an official paper version of your latest transcript(s) to the Cornell Graduate School.

 - Official GRE scores should be reported directly to Cornell University.
 The GRE institutional code is 2098; the department code is not needed.

 - English Language Proficiency Requirement: International applicants must demonstrate proficiency in the English language by taking a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) exam.
 For more information (including eligibility for exemption and institution code), please refer to the Cornell Graduate School.

 - A resume, which does assist the admissions committee with evaluating your background.